 5 Great Customer Service Tips

 Poor customer service just doesn’t have a place in our modern business landscape.
+Your customer experience plays a huge part in your brand identity and positioning.
 No matter what your service or goods that you offer there are a plethora of other choices your customer has.
 Often times it comes down to the little things that sway who we buy from and whether we remain loyal to a company.
 We have all experienced both sides of the customer service spectrum.
 From the company that won’t email you back or worse when they do they have an attitude, to the company that blows you away and makes you feel that they truly value your business.

 As a business owner, managing your customer service can be hard.
 If you are a brick and mortar location your customer service is realized through your employees.
 One employee with a bad day that loses their cool can have a domino effect that hurts your bottom line.
 This article is designed to explain the top 5 points for great customer service.